Non-Asymptotic Analysis of Tangent Space Perturbation: Main Results

 \subsection{Geometric Uncertainty Principle for Subspace Recovery}

 Condition 1 indeed imposes a geometric requirement for tangent space recovery.
-Solving for the range of scales for which condition 1 is satisfied and requiring the solution be real yields the geometric uncertainty principle \eqref{eq:uncertainty} stated in Section \ref{sec:overview}.
+Solving for the range of scales for which condition 1 is satisfied and requiring the solution to be real yields the geometric uncertainty principle \eqref{eq:uncertainty} stated in Section \ref{sec:overview}.
 We note that this result is derived using $\delta_{\text{informal}}$, defined in equation \eqref{eq:delta_informal}, as the full expression for $\delta$ does not allow for an algebraic solution.

 The geometric uncertainty principle \eqref{eq:uncertainty} expresses a natural requirement for the subspace recovery problem, ensuring that the perturbation to the tangent space is not too large.
-Recall that, with high probability, the noise orthogonal to the tangent plane concentrates on a sphere with mean curvature $1/(\sigma\sqrt{D-d})$.
+Recall that, with high probability, the noise orthogonal to the tangent space concentrates on a sphere with mean curvature $1/(\sigma\sqrt{D-d})$.
 We therefore expect to require that the curvature of the manifold be less than the curvature of this noise-ball.
-Recalling the definitions of $K_i$ and $K$ from equation \eqref{eq:K}, $K_i/d$ is the mean curvature in codimension $i$.
-The quadratic mean of the $(D-d)$ mean curvatures is given by $K/(d\sqrt{D-d})$ and we denote this normalized version of curvature as $\overline{K}$.
+To compare the curvature of the manifold to that of the noise-ball, consider the case where all principal curvatures of the manifold are equal, and denote them by $\kappa$.
 Then \eqref{eq:uncertainty} requires that